ucsc-ospo/ucsc-ospo.github.io/content/authors/amuritna/_index.md

     url: "https://itb.ac.id/"

 # Short bio (displayed in user profile at end of posts)
-bio: Undergraduate Electrical Engineering student at Institut Teknologi Bandung.
+bio: Emmanuella Rumanti is an undergraduate student at Institut Teknologi Bandung, where she is majoring in Electrical Engineering.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons